ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **configurationCloneEnterpriseTemplate**
-> object configurationCloneEnterpriseTemplate($body)
+> \Swagger\Client\Model\ConfigurationCloneEnterpriseTemplateResult configurationCloneEnterpriseTemplate($body)

-clone a new configuration
+Clone the default enterprise configuration profile

-creates a new enterprise configuration from the VCO enterprise default.
+Creates a new enterprise configuration from the VCO enterprise default configuration.
+On success, returns an object the ID of the newly created configuration object.
+Privileges required:  `CREATE` `ENTERPRISE_PROFILE`, or  `CREATE` `OPERATOR_PROFILE`

 ### Example
 ```php